OldUser101/tlockr/README.md

 Any changes you make will need to compile without errors before you will be able to merge your pull request.

-Since tlockr is in the early stages of development, all sorts of contributions are welcome.
-THis includes those that don't directly result from an issue, just make sure you detail exactly what changes you've made.

-If you really want to, you can make a draft pull request to discuss your changes as you are working on them.
+If you want to, you can make a draft pull request to discuss your changes as you are working on them.

 ## License